International Conference on Promoting Health to Accelerate Action on Sustainable Development Goals

 PROPOSED DATE AND VENUE/MODE

-The conference is scheduled to take place between 16th and 18th FEB 2022).
+The conference date has been moved forward and set to take place between 12th and 14th April 2022.
 The conference will be conducted Physically and Virtually (online).

 The COVID-19 pandemic plunges the world into a crisis that is touching all sectors of society.
 Never before in modern history has a health problem had such an overwhelming impact on society, thus challenging society views of what a healthy society means.
 The disease not only compromises the sustainability of the health care system, but sends a shock wave across all sectors, further compromising the resilience and sustainability of health care and social systems.
 These systems, which are already under stress, now must deal with a new crisis.
 As such, COVID-19 not only tests the health and care system’s resiliency, but also puts into question the relevance of the hospital centric perspective that in most western countries has dominated the health care system for decades.